pilatech/what-happens-when/README.rst

 The primary job of the HTML parser is to parse the HTML markup into a parse tree.

+Parsing of the HTLM goes through the following two steps:
+* tokenization
+* coverting tokens into nodes.
 The output tree (the "parse tree") is a tree of DOM element and attribute nodes.
 DOM is short for Document Object Model.
 It is the object presentation of the HTML document and the interface of HTML elements to the outside world